-I love introducing my non-English readers to football clubs which I assume you don’t know much about.
+We love introducing our non-English readers to football clubs which we assume you don’t know much about.
 This time we head south of London to the coastal town of Brighton to meet a flock of seagulls.

 Brighton and Hove Albion